Hengshun Zhenjiang Handcrafted Vinegar, Aged 6 Years (Chinkiang Black Vinegar)

 The label describes it as "sour but not astringent, fragrant and slightly sweet, dark and delicious."
 We agree!
 It is indeed dark and full-bodied, looking a bit like balsamic vinegar, though it does not taste like balsamic and they do not make good substitutions for each other.

 Because Zhenjiang vinegar has been available in the U.S. much longer than the other famous vinegars, Chinese recipes written here usually call for that vinegar.
-However, the four famous vinegars all taste noticeably different from each other and from other Chinese vinegars, so ideally you’d match the vinegar with the specific regional Chinese cuisine you are cooking: Zhenjiang for xiao long bao, sweet-and-sour ribs and other Eastern dishes; Baoning for Sichuan cold sauces, yuxiang and gongbao dishes, and suan la fen; Shanxi for Northern-style boiled dumplings and noodles; and Yongchun for Southern coastal seafood dishes.
+However, the four famous vinegars all taste noticeably different from each other and from other Chinese vinegars, so ideally you’d match the vinegar with the specific regional Chinese cuisine you are cooking: Zhenjiang for xiao long bao, sweet-and-sour ribs and other Eastern dishes; Baoning for Sichuan cold sauces, yuxiang and gongbao dishes; Shanxi for Northern-style dumplings, noodles and meat dishes; and Yongchun for Southern coastal seafood dishes.

 More pragmatically, the premium Chinese vinegars are mostly interchangeable in Chinese cooking when black vinegar or Zhenjiang vinegar is called for.
 You can choose the one that suits your taste.
-To our own palates, Baoning is more sharp and savory due to its multigrain makeup, while Zhenjiang is a bit fuller and more sweet, with added sugar and salt.
+To our own palates, Baoning is more sharp and savory due to its multigrain makeup and herbal starter, while Zhenjiang is a bit fuller and more sweet, with added sugar and salt, and Shanxi is even more robust and slightly smoky.

 For more information on how the four famous vinegars are made and a thoughtful taste-test comparison, check out this video by our affiliates at Chinese Cooking Demystified.